Hammond promises major broadband expansion

 He will also set out other measures to improve Britain's productivity rates.

-However, experts cast doubt on the broadband plan, saying many small and mid-sized towns stood to miss out.
+However, experts cast doubt on the broadband plan, saying many small and mid-sized towns would miss out.

 In his speech the Chancellor will say that full fibre - which can be 40 times faster than typical high speed services - will help firms to compete after Britain leaves the European Union.